 - damage to the property caused by the tenant or their guests (fair wear and tear excepted)

 - cleaning expenses (if the rental was not sufficiently cleaned at the end of the tenancy)

 - abandonment of the premises by the tenant

-- reimbursement if the landlord was forced to pay the tenant’s bills
+- reimbursement if you were forced to pay the tenant’s bills (for example, water bill)

-TIP: At EBM RentCover, we allow our clients to use the bond to cover expenses that are not covered under the policy, like cleaning, rubbish removal and reletting fees.
-However, if the bond is not needed for additional losses or clean-up, we may deduct it from the final payout.
-This is not the stance of all landlord insurance providers and you should read your PDS to determine how the bond is used in certain claim scenarios.
+Unlike some landlord insurance providers (be sure to check the PDS), at EBM RentCover we allow policyholders to use the bond money to cover expenses that are not covered under the policy, like cleaning, rubbish removal and re-letting fees.
+But if the bond is not needed to cover additional losses or clean-up, we may deduct the value of the bond from the final payout (as the bond money will be available to you to cover losses up to the amount held).